gajus/eslint-plugin-jsdoc/.README/rules/check-examples.md

   to be desired in sample code as with the code file convention.
 * `no-console` - This rule is unlikely to have inadvertent temporary debugging within examples.
+* `no-multiple-empty-lines` - This rule may be problematic for projects which use an initial newline just to start an example.
+Also, projects may wish to use extra lines within examples just for easier illustration purposes.
 * `no-undef` - Many variables in examples will be `undefined`.
 * `no-unused-vars` - It is common to define variables for clarity without always using them within examples.